ibm-cloud-docs/vmware-service/archiref/arch-pattern-vmwaas/arch-pattern-vmwaas-sccwpp.md

 {{site.data.keyword.attribute-definition-list}}

-# Architecture patterns for integrating {{site.data.keyword.cloud_notm}} Security and Compliance Center Workload Protection with VMware as a Service
+# Architecture patterns for integrating {{site.data.keyword.cloud_notm}} Security and Compliance Center Workload Protection with {{site.data.keyword.vcf-aas}}
 {: #arch-pattern-vmwaas-sccwpp}

-This architecture pattern describes how to use {{site.data.keyword.cloud}} Security and Compliance Center Workload Protection with a VMware as a Service instance.
+This architecture pattern describes how to use {{site.data.keyword.cloud}} Security and Compliance Center Workload Protection with a {{site.data.keyword.vmware-service-notm}} instance.

 This pattern is suitable for your workloads that are hosted in both a single-tenant or a multitenant instance.